awhitebird18/sparx-client/README.md

     <img src="./.github/assets/SparxProgress.png" width="49%" />
 </p>
 <br />

+### Tech Stack
+Here is a breif high-level overview of the tech stack used by the Sparx api:

+#### Nest js
+Built with Nest js for it's streamlined development experience and structure.

+#### PostgreSql
+For persist data storage, PostgreSql is used alongside TypeORM for its tight integration with Nest js.

 ## Usage
 To get started with Sparx, the hosted version of the product can be used.
 You can get started immediately at [spa-rx.ca](https://spa-rx.ca).
 To demo the application, click the `Signin Anonymously` button.
 The website provides an overview of the application and a guided tour.